• Free shipping on all orders

 6. Potentially Improved Immunity

-Another study on cats that were fed a raw meat-based diet for 10 weeks found that there was a significant increase in some white blood cells versus cats that were fed a commercial moist diet.
-However, the potential benefits of these changes and the effects of long-term feeding of a raw diet haven’t been critically evaluated yet.
+The same study (as mentioned above) found that cats that were fed a raw meat-based diet for 10 weeks saw a significant increase in some white blood cells versus cats that were fed a commercial moist diet.
+However, the potential benefits of these changes and the effects of long-term feeding of a raw diet have not been critically evaluated yet.

 ragdoll cat sitting on a cat tree